arantes555/electron-fetch/README.md

 ## Difference from node-fetch

-- Removed node-fetch specific options, such as specifying the `agent`, and `compression`.
+- Removed node-fetch specific options, such as `compression`.
 - Added electron-specific option to specify the `Session`.
 - Added electron-specific option `useElectronNet`, which can be set to false when running on Electron in order to behave as Node.js.
 - Removed possibility to use custom Promise implementation (it's 2018, `Promise` is available everywhere!).